 - 1.5 to 2.25 inches long and wide

 Water hyacinth is native to South America, but has naturalized much of the Southern U.S. It grows in ponds, streams, and ditches.

 Water hyacinth is non-native to North America.
 Water hyacinth is a very aggressive invader and can form thick mats.
 If these mats cover the entire surface of the pond, they can cause oxygen depletion and fish kills.
 Water hyacinth should be controlled so they do not cover the entire pond.

-This plant is not native to North America and it is illegal to possess or transport this species in Texas.
-Please report any sightings of this plant to Texas Park and Wildlife Department.
+This is a non-native plant that should not be grown as it is invasive and illegal to possess or transport this species in Texas.
+Please report sightings to the Texas Parks and Wildlife Department at (512) 389-4800.